Here is a look at a few of the hiking and biking trails available across the state:

 Springs Caverns at 1-888-757-2246.

-When completed, The Lake Ouachita Vista Trail (LOViT) will include over 40 miles of biking and hiking routes
+The Lake Ouachita Vista Trail (LOViT) includes over 45 miles of biking and hiking routes

 along the shores of Lake Ouachita.
-The trail is being built in sections and is a joint effort of many
+The trail was built in sections and was a joint effort of many

 groups in the area to link the resorts and campgrounds around Lake